IBM-Blockchain/blockchain-vscode-extension/packages/blockchain-extension/tutorials/developer-tutorials/debug.md

 1. In the left sidebar, click on the __IBM Blockchain Platform__ icon (it looks like a square, and will probably be at the bottom of the set of icons if this was the latest extension you installed!)

-2. Mouse-over the `SMART CONTRACT PACKAGES` panel, click the `...` menu, and select `Create Smart Contract Project` from the dropdown.
+2. Mouse-over the `SMART CONTRACT PACKAGES` panel, click the `...` menu, and select `Create New Project` from the dropdown.

-> Command Palette alternative: `Create Smart Contract Project`
+> Command Palette alternative: `Create New Project`

+3. For this tutorial, choose the `Default Contract` option.

-3. Choose a smart contract language.
+4. Choose a smart contract language.
 JavaScript, TypeScript, Java and Go are all available.
 For the purpose of this tutorial, please choose `TypeScript`.

-4. The extension will ask you if you want to name the asset in the generated contract.
+5. The extension will ask you if you want to name the asset in the generated contract.
 For this tutorial we’ll stick with the default of MyAsset.

-5. Choose a location to save the project.
+6. Choose a location to save the project.
 Click `Browse`, then click `New Folder`, and name the project what you want e.g. `demoContract`.

 > __Pro Tip:__ Avoid using spaces when naming the project!

-6. Click `Create` and then select the new folder you just created and click `Save`.
+7. Click `Create` and then select the new folder you just created and click `Save`.

-7. Select `Add to workspace` from the list of options.
+8. Select `Add to workspace` from the list of options.

-8. The extension will generate you a skeleton contract based on your selected language and asset name.
+9. The extension will generate you a skeleton contract based on your selected language and asset name.
 Once it's done, you can navigate to the __Explorer__ view (most-likely the top icon in the left sidebar, which looks like a "document" icon) and open the `src/my-asset-contract.ts` file to see your smart contract code scaffold.

-9. Add a new function with the following code.
+10. Add a new function with the following code.
 This function creates an asset and added it to the world state.

 ```
     @Transaction()